kinsella272727/creativeCoding/P.1 Color/Exercise 3-Color Spectrum in a Circle/final/README.md

 background(50,100,100);
 ```

-//When the s key is pressed the canvas will save a png
+When the s key is pressed the canvas will save a png

 ```js
 if (key =='s' || key == 'S') saveCanvas(gd.timestamp(), '.png');
 ```

-//in this switch statement when one of the numbers is pressed it will change
+In this switch statement when one of the numbers is pressed it will change
 the number of vertexs thus changing the angle

 ```js